 It is difficult to photograph resin art.
-Its smooth, shiny, reflective surface may cause glare or distortion of colour or conceal detail, particularly when photographed in the inappropriate light or angles.
+Its smooth, shiny, reflective surface may cause glare or colour distortion or conceal detail, particularly when photographed in the wrong light or at the wrong angle.
+This is where proper resin photography techniques become important.

-With the right resin photography techniques, however, you can make your photos as stunning as your artwork—perfect for Instagram, Etsy, or your online store.
+With the right resin photography techniques, however, you can make your photos as stunning as your artwork, perfect for Instagram, Etsy, or your online store.
+Learning how to photograph resin art properly will completely change your results.

-We are going to start by exploring the most effective methods of capturing resin art and social media and sales.
+We are going to start by exploring the most effective methods of capturing resin art and social media and sales, including expert resin art tips for photographers.

+Avoid overhead lights.
 They are prone to glare and distorted shadows.
-Rather, side lighting is used to demonstrate texture and depth.
+Rather, side lighting is used to demonstrate texture and depth in professional resin photography.

-Pro Tip: When selling art on the Internet, a light box with adjustable LEDs (such as the ones included in the Epoxy Res-iT Artist Starter Bundle) will offer a constant, glare-free light to take professional pictures.
+Pro Tip: When selling art on the Internet, a light box with adjustable LEDs (such as the ones included in the Epoxy Res-iT Artist Starter Bundle) will offer a constant, glare-free light to take professional pictures, improving your resin photography techniques.

-Not the background but the resin art should be the highlight.
+Not the background, but the resin art should be the highlight.
+This is one of the most important resin art tips for photographers.

 Res-iT Tip: Vinyl or matte photography backgrounds are best since they minimize reflections as opposed to the glossy surface.